uib-ub/terminologi-content/admin/system-behaviour.md

 See section about nuxt content for more information.

+#### Unlocalized Labels as Part of Codebase
+Labels are part of the codebase in the monorepo.

 #### CMS-based
 Administrative data is fetched from the CMS-endpoint at runtime.

-#### Localized Labels as Part of Codebase
-JSON-files for the localization of labels are part of the codebase in the monorepo.

 ### Public Endpoint Publishing